Autodesk/synthesis/tutorials/FusionExporter.md

 <br/>
 You can also specify a parent joint that the joint is supposed to stem from.

-## Need more help?
+## Need More Help?

-If you need any help with the process, feel free to join our [Discord](https://www.discord.gg/hHcF9AVgZA) where you can be in direct contact with Synthesis developers.
+If you need help with anything regarding Synthesis or it's related features please reach out through our [discord sever](https://www.discord.gg/hHcF9AVgZA).
+It's the best way to get in contact with the community and our current developers.